warmist/scripts/docs/prioritize.rst

 ``prioritize``
     Print out which job types are being automatically prioritized and how many jobs of each type we have prioritized since we started watching them.
+``prioritize -a defaults``
+    Prioritize the default set of job types that the community has suggested and playtested (see below for details).
 ``prioritize -j``
     Print out the list of active jobs that you can prioritize right now.
 ``prioritize ConstructBuilding DestroyBuilding``